boopathi/babel-minify/README.md

 ## Sample App Usage

 When you bundle your code, remember to split your bundle into multiple packages or at least `vendor` and your `app` code separately.
 Usually, the vendor code will be ES5 compatible and UglifyJS does a better job here.
-And all your code is ES6 and you may want to ship this ES6 code to browsers.
-So you pass this ES6 code via babel using a specific set of plugins that does the optimizations and minification for you.
+And all the code you write is mostly ES6.
+You may want to ship this ES6 code to browsers.
+So we can pass this ES6 code via babel using a specific set of plugins applied in some fashion and make it do the optimizations and minification for you.

 **webpack.config.js**